-This case is before the Court upon the appeal of the West Virginia Department of Health and Human Resources ("DHHR"), as well as the appeal1 of the Guardian ad Litem on behalf of the infant, George Glen B., Jr.,2 from the March 12, 1999, order entered by the Circuit Court of Grant County, West Virginia, returning physical and legal custody of the infant child to the Appellee mother, Waneta J. H. The Appellants argue that the lower court erred: 1) in ordering the return of physical and legal custody of the infant child to the Appellee mother, because statutory law mandates that the DHHR pursue termination of parental rights where the Appellee mother previously had parental rights terminated to a sibling of the infant child;3 2) in failing to
+This case is before the Court upon the appeal of the West Virginia Department of Health and Human Resources ("DHHR"), as well as the appealSee footnote 1 of the Guardian ad Litem on behalf of the infant, George Glen B., Jr.,See footnote 2 from the March 12, 1999, order entered by the Circuit Court of Grant County, West Virginia, returning physical and legal custody of the infant child to the Appellee mother, Waneta J. H. The Appellants argue that the lower court erred: 1) in ordering the return of physical and legal custody of the infant child to the Appellee mother, because statutory law mandates that the DHHR pursue termination of parental rights where the Appellee mother previously had parental rights terminated to a sibling of the infant child;See footnote 3 2) in failing to set a preliminary hearing within the mandatory time frame of ten days as set forth in West Virginia Code § 49-6-3(a) (1998); 3) in making various factual findings;See footnote 4 and 4) in granting visitation to the Appellee mother, See footnote 5 because the DHHR is not required to make reasonable efforts to preserve the family unit in this case.See footnote 6